iamjakewarner/jdf/README.md

-Welcome to the Joyner Document Format official LaTeX class.
+# Joyner Document Format

-This class was written and tested using a default MacTeX installation, so it should work out of the box as long as you’re running an up-to-date LaTeX distribution.
+Welcome to the **2022 fork** of the Joyner Document Format official LaTeX class.

-## Installation
+## TeX Installation

 If you already have Tex installed and configured for your OS than you can likely skip to Quick Start section